carter-yagemann/barnum-learner/README.md

 `knn.py` also takes the output from the previously mentioned evaluation phase and clusters anomalies using KNN with cosine distance.
 Note that the evaluation files you want to query will need to be in a seperate directory from the files used for training.

-## Redis

-This system uses a Redis database to map program basic blocks to unique IDs (referred to as BBIDs).
-By default, workers will try to connect to the default Redis port on localhost and use database 0.
-This can be changed via the command line options.

-It is safe to reuse the database across sessions if the program being analyized is the same.
-For different programs, the database should be flushed or a different database number should be used. `redis-cli` makes flushing easy:

-    redis-cli -n <dbnum> flushdb

-Also keep in mind that if you want to save the model weights and reuse them later, you will also need to keep the contents of the database used during training.
-Flushing the database will cause new (and likely different) BBIDs to be asigned, thereby making old weights invalid.

 # Useful features